jan-warchol/limestone-colors/README.md

 Minimalistic syntax highlighting
 --------------------------------

-This is an attempt to design a syntax highlighting theme that uses only shades of one or two colors, but still maintains high readability.
+Project goal is to design syntax highlighting with **high readability** (making important information easy to see, and putting boilerplate in the background) using a limited set of colors (so that the result doesn't jump on you).

 It's currently in early phase of development, no stable version has been released yet. **See [`devel`](https://github.com/jan-warchol/monochrome-syntax/tree/devel) branch for current state of work.**